TheGodlyTitan/tlib/README.md

 We welcome contributions!
 If you'd like to add features, fix bugs, or improve the documentation, please follow these steps:

-1. Fork the repository.
+1. **Fork the repository**
-2. Clone your fork (`git clone https://github.com/<your-username>/tlib.git`)
+2. **Clone your fork** (`git clone https://github.com/<your-username>/tlib.git`)
-3. Create a branch (`git checkout -b feature/your-feature-name`).
+3. **Create a branch** (`git checkout -b feature/your-feature-name`).
-4. Make your changes
+4. **Make your changes**
    - Follow the coding conventions and guidelines of the repository.
    - Write tests to cover your changes if applicable.
    - Update any relevant documentation.
-5. Commit your changes (`git commit -m "Add feature/bug fix - brief description"`).
+5. **Commit your changes** (`git commit -m "Add feature/bug fix - brief description"`).
-6. Push to your fork (`git push origin feature/your-feature-name`).
+6. **Push to your fork** (`git push origin feature/your-feature-name`).
-7. Open a pull request.
+7. **Open a pull request**
    - Go to the tlib repository on GitHub and open a pull request from your branch to the `main`.
    - Provide a description of what you’ve done, referencing any relevant issue numbers
-9. Wait for Review
+9. **Wait for review**
    - The repository maintainers will review your pull request.
    - If any changes are required, make them and push them to your branch
    - If the pull request is accepted, it will be merged into the main branch.
    - Once your pull request is merged, you’ve contributed!
 Thanks for your support.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.